secnot/rectpack/README.md

 packer.pack()
 ```

-Once the rectangles have been packed the results can be accessed in several ways:
+Once the rectangles have been packed the results can be accessed individually

 ```python
 # Obtain number of bins used for packing